rerun-io/rerun/docs/content/howto/fixed-window-plot.md

 To specify the visible time range, you must pass one or more `VisibleTimeRange` objects to the `time_ranges` parameter of the `TimeSeriesView` blueprint type.
 If your app only uses a single timeline, you can directly pass a single `VisibleTimeRange` object instead of wrapping it in a list.

 The `VisibleTimeRange` object takes three parameters:
 - `timeline`: The timeline that the range will apply to.
-This must match the timeline used to log your data.
+This must match the timeline used to log your data, or if you are only using the rerun-provided timestamps, you can use the strings `"log_time"`, or `"log_tick"`.
 - `start`: The start of the visible time range.
 - `end`: The end of the visible time range.